hengshuaiyao/HengshuaiYao.github.io/README.md

 There is a connection between model-based RL and step-size adaptation; see "Learning to Accelerate" below.

 ## Lifelong Acknowledgement
-I am thankful to Csaba my supervisor and lifelong friend to his great family, and a role model.
-I appreciate Dr. Richard S. Sutton's TD paper which sparked my research interest, and his linear Dyna still inspires me.
-I am grateful for his acceptance as Ph.D student.
-Dale, for helping me with my idea of Reinforcement rank, and Andy Barto for his kindness and support on the preconditioning paper – he recommended me to UAlberta.
-My Tsinghua supervisor, Zengqi Sun (a well-known automatic control scholar and the founder of of Chinese Robocup event), and supported my RL exploration.
-Dimitri Bertsekas, for his encouragement and scholar influence.
+I am thankful to Csaba, my supervisor, lifelong friend, and role model, and to his great family.
+I appreciate Dr. Richard S. Sutton's TD paper, which sparked my research interest, and his linear Dyna still inspires me.
+I am grateful for his acceptance as a Ph.D student.
+I am thankful to Dale for helping me with my idea of Reinforcement Rank, and to Andy Barto for his kindness and support on the preconditioning paper – he recommended me to UAlberta.
+My Tsinghua supervisor, Zengqi Sun (a well-known automatic control scholar and the founder of the Chinese Robocup), supported my RL exploration.
+I also thank Dimitri Bertsekas for his encouragement and scholarly influence.

 ---